AviatrixSystems/Docs/HowTos/Aviatrix_Account_Azure.rst

 ***Get Application Information***

-1. From the Azure portal, click More services and search for “Azure Active Directory”.
+1. From the Azure portal, click All services and search for “Azure Active Directory”.

 |    a.
 Retrieve the **Application** **Endpoint ID**.